 Manage your reputation

 No professional likes bad reviews, but they happen and they are not always fair.
 Did you know some reviews can be removed from Glassdoor and similar review sites?
 If you think your business is being unfairly badmouthed, taking this step may be smart.
 If, however, you think a bad review is fair, sending out as public reply that addresses the concerns and does whatever possible to put things right will help to put your business back in a good light.
+There are times when talking with a reputation or crisis management team might also be a great option.

 Use social media